 Lifting More Weights

 Lifting weights is a great way to speed up your metabolism and lose weight (5).
-Also by lifting weights that are challenging for you can tone and define your muscles, which in turn decreases that watery fat and increases muscle mass that all adds up to weight loss.
+Also by lifting weights that are challenging for you can tone and define your muscles, which in turn decreases body fat and increases muscle mass that all adds up to weight loss.

 Doing Cardio Frequently